jdoleary/Spellmasons/docs/TasksCurrent.md

 - update electron build to look in savesDir
     - game files install to: C:\Users\Jordan\AppData\Local\spellmasons
     - steam files download to: C:\Program Files (x86)\Steam\steamapps\common\Spellmasons
-- verify UI zoom restored from settings in electron app (due to 63643c06)
 # Nice to haves
 - Make gameplay video with Brad, add it to Steam and YouTube
     - Bugs